 Hemangiomas on the face are considered large when they are more than 5 cm (about 2 inches) in size.
-When hemangiomas are large or follow certain patterns on the face, there is a chance of other associated problems such as those seen in PHACE syndrome (see below).
+When hemangiomas are large or follow certain patterns on the face, there is a chance they can be associated with problems with the brain or heart such as those seen in PHACE syndrome (see below).
 Large hemangiomas of the lower half of the face (in a “beard” location) may be associated with other hemangiomas in the airway that can sometimes affect breathing.
 It is recommended that your child see his/her doctor as soon as possible for large hemangiomas on the face, or for hemangiomas located around the eye, on the nose, or lips, even if smaller in size, since treatment may be needed.

 PHACE syndrome refers to the uncommon association of large hemangiomas of the face and birth abnormalities of the brain or brain blood vessels, heart or heart blood vessels or, rarely, eyes.
 Sometimes there can also be changes of the skin over the middle part of the chest (sternum) or stomach above the belly button.
 These abnormalities are there at birth.
 The diagnosis of PHACE is made by physical examination, imaging (special pictures) or the head, neck and heart, and an eye examination.
 If you are concerned that your child may have PHACE syndrome, it is important that your child is seen by a physician familiar with the diagnosis, evaluation and treatment of hemangiomas and PHACE syndrome.